 An integration of DNS over HTTPS is possible for Windows Insiders in the Dev Channel by enabling its testable version.
 You can pretty effortlessly turn on DNS over HTTPS and test it but by tweaking EnableAutoDoh DWORD in Registry.
 As of writing this, it is a part of the Windows Insiders Program only and stable version users need to wait for it.
 DNS over HTTPS (in short DoH) assists you to do away with ISP monitoring.
 In simple terms, DoH prevents ISPs from following users’ activities by avoiding the default DNS service.

 This feature was already integrated into popular browsers like Edge, Chrome, Firefox, etc but you can implement it as a system-wide setting in Windows 10 as well.
-However, to make it possible in Win 10, ensure your Microsoft Account is a part of Windows Insider Dev Channel.
+However, to make it possible in Win 10 and 11, ensure your Microsoft Account is a part of Windows Insider Dev Channel.
 Once your system satisfies this requirement, verify that it is running Build 19628 or higher.
 So walk through the given steps to enable and test this feature.

 Turn on DNS over HTTPS EnableAutoDoh